4. Program PCBs for Embedded Systems¶

 Personal Assignment:¶

-The datasheet outlines the internal architecture of devices, such as microcontrollers, PCBs, etc. It contains critical information for choosing the right device and for making best use of its capabilities.
+They are documents published by the device manufacturer and outline the internal architecture of devices such as microcontrollers, PCBs, etc. It contains critical information for choosing the right device and for making best use of its capabilities.

-Before deciding on which devices’ datasheets to browse through, I gave more thought to my final project requirements so that I can narrow down on several options.
+Before deciding on which microcontroller’ datasheets to browse through, I gave more thought to the electronic requirements of my final project so that I can narrow down on several options.

 - Wi-Fi capability